tnoms/tnoms.github.io/projects/coffee-roasting.md

 The recall paid out $80, and I used that cash to upgrade to a [Behmor 1600AB](https://behmor.com/) – a drum roaster inside a toaster oven.
 The seller, who was the R&D head at a Chicago commercial bakery, even threw in a book on the science of roasting.
 I was all in.

 But while the Behmor was a step up, it still had limitations.
 Those limitations became especially clear after I did a deep dive on the science.
-I wanted better temperature control, more heat capacity, and something I could hack.
+I made some minor modifications to improve it, but ultimately the Behmor didn't cut it.
+I needed more heat capacity, better temperature control, and something I could hack more easily.

 That led me to the [Fresh Roast SR800](https://www.sweetmarias.com/fresh-roast-sr800.html).
 It offered faster heat transfer, tighter temperature control, and most importantly, it was easily hackable.
 I drilled a hole through the top of it soon after it arrived and added a thermocouple to measure the bean temperature.
 That single change allowed me to collect real data and refine my roasting process.
 Oddly enough, that's really the only hardware difference between a $280 roaster and a $3,000 one: a $10 thermometer.